Comprehensive Example of a Living Will: Key Components and Steps to Create One

 Vague Directives

 Ambiguous language in healthcare directives can create uncertainty.
-Be explicit about medical treatment desires, like preferences on life support, resuscitation, and pain management, to avoid potential conflicts.
+To avoid potential conflicts, be explicit about medical treatment desires, such as preferences on life support, resuscitation, and pain management.

 Failure to Communicate with Family